MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-applications.md

 ## Remarks

 You can use the **Applications** element to specify one or more apps for the package.
-Note that although each package can contain one or more apps, packages that contain multiple apps won't pass the Windows Store certification process.
+Note that although each package can contain one or more apps, packages that contain multiple apps won't pass the Microsoft Store certification process.

 ## Requirements